benjaminiserman/InputHandler/README.md

 All methods are contained in a static class Input within the InputHandler namespace, and include XML documentation.

-TestProject contains unit tests for every method.
+The UnitTests project contains unit tests for every method.
 <br><br><br><br><br>
 How to decide which method to use: